-The rear damper has a high/low speed compression adjustment and a rebound adjustment (see image below).
+This damper has a high / low speed compression adjustment and rebound adjustment, see image below.

-The high speed compression adjustment is the purple knob on the damper and the blue screw within this knob is the low speed compression adjustment.
+The high speed compression adjustment is the purple knob, the blue screw within this knob is the low speed compression adjustment.
 The rebound adjustment is found at the rod end.

-All adjustments have the same basic principle: the damper force increases when you rotate the adjustment to the right (clockwise).
+All adjustments have the same basic principle: the damper force increases when you turn the adjustment to the right.
 The maximum amount of clicks varies per adjustment.
 The high speed adjustment has 15 clicks, low speed 20 and the rebound adjustment has a maximum of 50 effective clicks.